Family Card

 FRULLO: Jeanne Arlene, John LeRoy

-GOGLIO: David Joseph, Donald Lewis, Frances Marie, Frank Virgil “Pups” Jr., Jacob "Jack", Joseph Robert, Katherine P. “Katsy”, Lois, Madeline, Mary Marguerite, Richard James, Thomas Anthony, Wilma Arlene
+GOGLIO: David Joseph, Donald Lewis, Frances Marie, Frank Virgil “Pups” Jr., Jacob Joseph "Jack", Joseph Robert, Katherine P. “Katsy”, Lois, Madeline, Mary Marguerite, Richard James, Thomas Anthony, Wilma Arlene

 GRISWOLD: Derek Duran, Harold "Hays" Jr., Robin Gay, Sigrid Michelle